antongit505/stocks-analysis/README.md

 ------------------------------------------------------------------------------------------

-As we can see in the previous images, the time from the original code is less than the time from refactored code.
+As we can see in the previous images, the time from the original code is less than the time from the refactored code.
 A reason for this could be that in the original code we established the values for the tickers array, while in the refactored code a for loop was implemented to add unique values to the dictionary.
 This means that we loop through the whole dataset twice and therefore the time increases.

 Although the time of the refactored code it's greater than the original code it has a great advantage, and it's that it works for any quantity of tickers, while the original code only works for the quantity tickers declared.